M-Karthiga/Toy-Traffic-Simulator/README.md

 ## Overview

-A toy traffic simulator for communication networks.
+A toy simulator for traffic networks.
 Supports custom network topologies via JSON and a built-in GUI editor powered by `netedit`.

 ---